-In my previous blog post, I discussed the basics of risk management; now is the time to move on to the project risk management plan.
+In my previous blog post, I discussed the basics of risk management.
+Once you are clear with that concept, we can move on to the project risk management plan.

 Risk management is a process of identifying risk, planning responses to those risks, and monitoring them throughout the project life cycle.